kammitama5/kammitama5.github.io/_posts/2022-01-19-Wednesday-January-19th.md

 And I was lucky because someone in my high school (a professor, perhaps) had the insight to let a handful of us pursue both Science and Art classes.
 - But this isn't about the Arts; it's about people who are technical and can contribute to a domain-specific area, understanding what the people who use those tools *need* rather than designing an out of the box piece of software that doesn't consider what they truly *need*.
 I've been thinking about that a lot.
-My dad basically spent his entire career doing this (he's a huge database and data person, and is also super into open source; these days he's into video recording and editing technology, which is funny because it means he has a bunch of questions for me about all kinds of random stuff).
+My dad basically spent his entire career doing this for developing economies (he's a huge database and data person, and is also super into open source; these days he's into video recording and editing technology, which is funny because it means he has a bunch of questions for me about all kinds of random stuff).
+I remember he once told me that they were doing research on whether certain emerging agricultural industries were competitive economically, as well as tradeoffs between modes of transportation.
+Apparently, my country once had trains that were meant for the European population, but when they left, they abandoned the infrastructure.
+We use primarily cars and smaller buses now, but there has been unpublished research (I've been told by my dad) comparing the two systems and determining which was more efficient and that sort of thing.

 ## My high school
 - The school is responsible for educating several engineers, doctors, lawyers, leaders in the Arts and educators.